 I am a senior research officer in the Systems Genomics lab at the Baker Heart & Diabetes Institute (Melbourne, Australia) and a visiting researcher at the Department of Infectious Diseases at the Monash University Central Clinical School (Melbourne, Australia), and the Milner Centre for Evolution at the University of Bath (UK).

-Another of my interest is art, especially paintings from around 1860-1950.
+Unrelated to science, another of my interest is art, especially paintings from around 1860-1950.
 The header images of this website are details from three paintings that I particularly like, and picked to naively (but beautifully) represent the various host and environments of some microbes that I have worked on in the past:

 - Humans & plants: Joaquín Sorolla, Sewing the Sail, 1896 (Fondazione Musei Civici di Venezia, Italy).